-Day 2: Sunday 19 May, Madeira: Funchal
+Day 2: Sunday 18 May, Madeira: Funchal

-- Levada dos Tornos to Quinta do Palheiro Ferreiro (c.
+- Levada do Canição (c.
 4.7kms, c 2hrs, rated: easy)

 - Light lunch at the Tea House, Casa Velha do Palheiro

 - Gardens of Quinta do Palheiro Ferreiro

 - Design Center Nini Andrade Silva

 - Welcome Dinner at Restaurant DC Atelier

-This morning we shall walk the 4.7km levada trail to Quinta do Palheiro Ferreiro.
-Levadas, channels carrying water that is essential for growing sugar cane, were probably an innovation brought about by Iberian

-Muslims before their expulsion from Iberia in 1609.
-Along the way we can view several species of endemic flora and enjoy some fantastic views over the Bay of Funchal.
+This morning we shall walk the 4.7km levada trail from the village of Camacha to Caniçao.
+Levadas, channels carrying water that is essential for growing sugar cane, were probably an innovation brought about by Iberian Muslims before their expulsion from Iberia in 1609.
+Along the way we can view several species of endemic flora and enjoy some fantastic views over the valley.